G4 Groups

 Navigating Destructive Relationships

-This group is meant to help individuals find freedom from living a life that is controlled by others through learning how Christ has created us to live healthily in community.
-We hope to help participants to understand and establish healthy boundaries.
+This group is designed to help individuals find freedom from a life controlled by others by learning how Christ created us to live healthily in community.
+We hope to help participants understand and establish healthy boundaries.

 Thursdays 6:30-8pm